geohackweek/visualization/_episodes/03-cartopy.md

 - Set up a basemap using <code>cartopy</code>
 - Change projections on basemap.
 - Understand interface between standard <code>matplotlib</code> plotting and <code>cartopy</code>.
+keypoints:
+- "Cartopy can easily manage projections."
+- "A few simple modifications to `matplotlib` code (namely the `projection` keyword) can turn any matplotlib plot into a spatially-aware one."
 ---

 >## Notebook